 The Effects of Social Movements: Evidence from #MeToo

 Social movements are associated with large societal changes, but evidence on their causal effects is limited.
-We study the effect of the MeToo movement on a high stakes personal decision—reporting a sexual crime to the police.
-We construct a new dataset of sexual and non-sexual crimes in 30 OECD countries, covering 88 percent of the OECD population.
-We analyze the effect of the MeToo movement by employing a triple difference strategy over time, across countries, and between crime types.
-The movement increased reporting of sexual crimes by 13 percent during its first six months.
+We study the effect of the MeToo movement on a high-stakes decision—reporting a sexual crime to the police.
+We construct a new dataset of sexual and non-sexual crimes reported in 30 OECD countries, covering 88% of the OECD population.
+We analyze the effect of the MeToo movement by employing a triple-difference strategy over time, across countries, and between crime types.
+The movement increased reporting of sexual crimes by 10% during its first six months.
 The effect is persistent and lasts at least 15 months.
-We attribute the effect to a change in social norms because we find a strong effect on reporting before any major changes to laws or policy took place.
-Using more detailed US data, we show that the movement also increased arrests for sexual crimes in the long-run.
+Because we find a strong effect on reporting before any major changes to laws or policy took place, we attribute the effect to a change in social norms or information.
+Using more detailed US data, we show that the movement also increased arrests for sexual crimes in the long run.
 In contrast to a common criticism of the movement, we do not find evidence for large differences in the effect across racial and socioeconomic groups.
-Our results suggest that social movements can rapidly change high stakes personal decisions.
+Our results suggest that social movements can rapidly change high-stakes personal decisions.

 Keywords: Social movements, Social norms, Sexual crime, Crime reporting, #MeToo